SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 ### The ItemStack

-Since we have already created an ItemGroup, let's start with our `SlimefunItemStack`.<br>
+Since we have already created an ItemGroup, let's start with our `SlimefunItemStack`.

-The `SlimefunItemStack` tells our SlimefunItem how it looks and also holds the id of our item.<br>
+The `SlimefunItemStack` tells our SlimefunItem how it looks and also holds the id of our item.

 The class `SlimefunItemStack` has a lot of constructors.
 Take a look at them and choose the one that best suits your needs.

-In this tutorial we will choose the following constructor:<br>
+In this tutorial we will choose the following constructor:

 `new SlimefunItemStack(id, material, name, lore...);`

-So first we will need an `id` for our SlimefunItemStack.<br>
+So first we will need an `id` for our SlimefunItemStack.

 This `id` is a simple String but needs to be unique and in upper case letters.
-Example: `"MY_ADDON_ITEM"`.<br>
+Example: `"MY_ADDON_ITEM"`.

 Please choose a unique id that best suits your item.

-Our `material` is the type of item this Item is rendered as.<br>
+Our `material` is the type of item this Item is rendered as.

 For a complete list of Materials, consult [Spigot's Javadocs](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html).

-For the `name`, we can choose a name and even use color codes.<br>
+For the `name`, we can choose a name and even use color codes.

 The `name` is then followed by zero or more lines of lore.
 (Color codes also supported!)

 So the full result of our `SlimefunItemStack` may look like this: